datetime --- 基础 日期 和 时间 数据类型¶

 The full set of format codes supported varies across platforms, because Python

-calls the platform C library's strftime()
+calls the platform C library's strftime() function, and platform

 variations are common.
 To see the full set of format codes supported on your